AndreiBoris/riddle-game/README.md

 Type 'help' into the game if you are confused about what to do.

 *A note on saving the game.
-When you run this function, it creates/overrides the file saved.py the clone folder, so there is only one available save slot.
+When you run this action, it creates/overrides the file saved.py the same folder as riddle_game.py, so there is only one available save slot.
 If there is no saved game currently logged, load will just start a new game.

+**If you find some kind of bug that makes the game less enjoyable you can save the game and contact me at Andrei.Borissenko@gmail.com.
+Most fixes would be compatible with older saved versions of the game.
+Though I have test this game enough that I hope you won't have to deal with anything truly annoying.
+Cheers!